Graduate Financial Aid at a Glance

 Notify Office of Financial Aid and Scholarships of funding you receive from outside sources.
 An example would be employer education reimbursement.
 Adjustment to your financial aid award may be necessary to comply with federal, state and institutional regulations.

-- To be loan eligible you must be enrolled in a minimum of four graduate hours (half-time).
+- To be loan eligible you must be enrolled at least half-time (see also Graduate Enrollment definitions).

 - Students who are completing prerequisites or teacher licensure are funded at the undergraduate level and must be enrolled in a minimum of six hours of approved courses (any level).